—York University, 2018/2019 —

 Additional information will be provided closer to the time of the test.

-G. Second term in-class test (April 3).
+F. Second term in-class test (April 1).
 Grade value: 20%.
 This test will cover term two material only.
 Additional information will be provided closer to the time of the test.

-H. Second term research paper (March 20).
+G. Second term research paper (March 18).
 Grade value: 15%.
 Academic scholars of the Bible use various methods to interpret it.
 On pages xi-xii of your Carr & Conway text (see below) there are fifteen such methods listed.
-Reread carefully all of them and choose the three that you can argue make the most important or the most effective or the most valuable contributions to biblical exegesis (critical explanation or interpretation of a text).
-This requires an argument so you need to decide what is or are the most important, effective or valuable things to know in life and which three methods provide this better than the other twelve.
-Typically your introductory paragraph will explain briefly this essential thing to know and then in a thesis statement argue, for example, A, B and C are the best methods for showing D (insert your essential item[s]).
-This will be followed by three paragraphs proving what you say is valid.
+Reread carefully all of them and choose three that you can argue are the most important or the most effective or the most valuable contributions to biblical exegesis (critical explanation or interpretation of a text).
+There are many ways to interpret the Bible and many reasons why we may want to better understand it—e.g., for reconstructing the life of Jesus, for applying the Bible’s moral and ethical teachings, for examining the lives of women in early Christianity.
+So we want you to choose a goal such as these (whatever reason you think is most important or interesting), find three of the methods of interpretation that BEST apply to that goal, and make an argument for why these three methods are best suited for your goal.
+Typically your introductory paragraph will explain briefly your goal (D) and then in a thesis statement argue, for example, A, B and C are the best methods for showing D. This will be followed by three paragraphs proving what you say is valid.

 Requirements (failure to follow them will lose marks):